tchannagiri/DSBplot/README.md

   * `window_freq_withSubst.tsv`/`window_freq_withoutSubst.tsv`: Frequency tables with separate columns for the separate repeats.
   * `window_freq_filter_withSubst.tsv`/`window_freq_filter_withoutSubst.tsv`: The previous frequency tables with the minimum frequency filter applied.
   * `window_freq_filter_mean_withSubst.tsv`/`window_freq_filter_mean_withoutSubst.tsv`: The previous frequency tables with the separate frequency columns for the repeats collapsed into a single column by taking their mean.
+  3. TODO: SEPARATE OUT THE FILTERING AND TAKING MEAN LIKE IN THE OVERLEAF.
 5. **4_graph**: Precompute data needed to plot the graphs, such as adjacency information and summary statistics of the graphs.
 The output will be in the subdirectory `4_graph`.
 6. **5_histogram**: Precompute data needed to plot the histograms, such as the position and frequency of the different types of variations.
 The output will be in the subdirectory `5_histogram`.